Risk Assessments in the Past: Simple to Use, But with Limited Value

 Over time, practitioners have taken steps to address these limitations, while keeping the benefits of Qualitative approaches.

-Risk Assessments Today: Consistent Execution, but still Room for Improvement
+Risk Assessments Today: Consistent Execution, But Still Room for Improvement

 The basic Qualitative approach can be enhanced by assigning ranges to the different categories.
 This is sometimes called a “semi-quantitative” approach.
 For example, you could say that a low impact corresponds to less than $100k, medium to less than $1m and high impact to more than $1m.
 Risk assessors can then make consistent estimates by referencing these impact levels.
 Similar references can be defined for the likelihood of occurrence (e.g. low likelihood corresponds to an event that happens less than once a year, medium to one time per year, high to multiple times per year).